dannyvanderpol/php_web_framework/readme.md

 Only two folders are defined here.
 May be your application has more folders for style sheets, JavaScript, images, etc. Those folders will be skipped.

-If you reload your page in the browser it now should show the home page.

 ## Advanced stuff